arnaud-brun/React-Sandbox/README.md

 # React-Sandbox
-All in one react project with experimentation and ready to use stuff
+All in one react project with experimentations and ready to use stuff